AlexRene/AlexRene/README.md

  - 👋 Hi, I’m @AlexRene
 - 👀 I’m interested in Data Science and Machine Learning or anything related to web development
-- 🌱 I’m currently learning Data Science tools and models of Machine Learning
+- 🌱 I’m currently learning Dart and Flutter
-- 💞️ I’m looking to collaborate on projects where i can apply what i'm learning about Data Science
+- 💞️ I’m looking to collaborate on projects where i can apply my knowledge
 - 📫 How to reach me: alexrene742oliveira@gmail.com

 <div>